 |3||IIM, Kolkata||23 LPA|

 Integrated MBA-Ph.D Course: This Integrated MBA-Ph.D degree combines in-depth coverage of all aspects of MBA with an extraordinary understanding and practical skills in PhD to deliver one of the most immersive and interesting experiences of studying.
 The Integrated MBA-Ph.D.
 The program is a five-year, full-time residential programme designed to improve the abilities and competencies of smart and ambitious scholars in order to prepare them for academic responsibilities.

 Eligibility criteria: Graduation in any stream with a minimum of 60%.

 Admission Process: Admission based on IBSAT, GMAT Score Merit List, Followed by Group Discussion & Personal Interview.

 MBA in Operations Management course has four semesters.
 The course structure is split into mains, electives, quizzes, viva, seminars, research, and projects.
 MBA in Operations Management subjects are listed below:

 MBA in Operations Management is a two-year postgraduate course that helps students to understand the principles of management, logistics, and administration.
 Let's get to know "why to choose MBA Operations Management?" with a few simple questions.

 MBA in Operations Management is a two-year postgraduate degree course that focuses on planning, administration, management, logistics, development, organization and production governance, manufacturing, or services industry.
-The important subjects include corporate legal environment, business skills development, management of organizations, business policy, and strategic management, and many more.
-MBA in Operations Management job scope is good as an operations executive, operations manager, operational research Analyst in companies like Amazon, Wipro, blue dart.
+The important subjects include corporate legal environment, business skills development, management of organizations, business policy, strategic management, and many more.
+MBA in Operations Management job scope is good as an operations executive, operations manager, and operational research Analyst in companies like Amazon, Wipro, and blue dart.

 MBA in Operations Management course trains students to understand the basics of operations management and services done in that particular department.